Float (nautical): Anchored platform

+Small, anchored platforms supported by floats are used for diving, swimming to and from, and other recreational purposes.
+Most familiarly, they are anchored seasonally at beaches and lake shores, or year-round where weather permits.
+They are variously supported by foam-filled plastic floats, closed cell foam, or air-filled vessels (such as used 55-gallon drums).
+Known as "swim floats" in North America, they are known simply as "pontoons" in Australia and New Zealand.

 Salvage pontoon

 A salvage pontoon, sometimes known as a lift bag, is a pontoon used to raise a sunken watercraft, or provide additional buoyancy.
 Salvage pontoons can be either flexible and inflatable, or a fixed size.
 Usually cylindrical in shape, they can be used either in a ship's internal spaces, or externally.
 In addition to raising sunken vessels, they are also commonly used for long tows, for providing buoyancy to cables and so on.

 Pontoon bridge

 A pontoon bridge (also known as a ponton bridge or floating bridge) uses floats or shallow-draft boats to support a continuous deck for pedestrian and vehicle travel.
 Most, but not all, pontoon bridges are temporary, used in wartime and civil emergencies.
 Seattle in the US and Kelowna in British Columbia, Canada are two places with permanent pontoon bridges, see William R. Bennett Bridge in British Columbia and these in Seattle: Lacey V. Murrow Memorial Bridge, Evergreen Point Floating Bridge and Homer M. Hadley Memorial Bridge.